jjomarron/Overall/CTA.md

 My driving research question was: **How have rideshares and demographic changes affected CTA ridership?** After determining those impacts, I also wanted to explore how certain neighborhoods might have been affected in order to understand the shifts in equity behind any of the ridership effects.

 ## Data Collection and Cleaning
 For this project, I compiled a unique dataset utilizing the City of Chicago Data Portal, the American Community Survey, and CTA's annual Budget Recommendations.
 Data collection was more laborious than data cleaning which I will explore in this section.
 My data cleaning and compilation codes are available at the end of this section.
-<sub>I had intended to use the robust rideshare data that Chicago now collects but unfortunately it did not cover the rise of rideshares in the city.
-So, instead I had to use indicator variables for both Uber and Lyft's launch date in Chicago in my regression model.</sub>
+I had intended to use the robust rideshare data that Chicago now collects but unfortunately it did not cover the rise of rideshares in the city.
+So, instead I used indicator variables for both Uber and Lyft's launch date in Chicago in my regression model.

 ### City of Chicago Data Portal
 The City of Chicago Data Portal's CTA Daily Boarding Totals and L-station Daily Boarding Totals made up the bulk of my dataset.
 CTA Daily Boarding Totals is an aggregate count of all the rides taken in a day, split between bus and train.
 This was useful in identifying the difference in effects between train and bus.
 The L-station Daily Boarding Totals was strictly train rides split by each train station.
 I grouped the stations by area of the city (more on this split later) to help understand how different parts of the city might have been affected at least by train.
 Unfortunately, the bus data was not available.